Beachcoming

 16 March 2008

-Hundreds of the sea cucumber Thyone fusus, many exuding their guts and gonads as a response to the stress, were discovered washed dead on up on the shore Newborough in North Wales (only a few nautical miles from Dinas Dinlle).
+Hundreds of the sea cucumber Thyone fusus, many exuding their guts and gonads as a response to the stress, were discovered washed dead on up on the shore Newborough , Anglesey, in North Wales (only a few nautical miles from Dinas Dinlle).

 Report and Photographs by Liz Morris (Marine Ecological Solutions Ltd)

-BMLSS Echninoderms
+BMLSS Echinoderms

 4 February 2008